tofuutils/tofuenv/README.md

 Many people have asked about Terraform support, and we are finally ready to announce a successor for tfenv and tofuenv: [tenv](https://github.com/tofuutils/tenv) written in Golang. tenv is able to handle Terraform binaries as well as OpenTofu binaries.

 Please contribute to [tenv](https://github.com/tofuutils/tenv) and award us stars.
-The release date will be announced soon.

 ## Support